theMoe/vite/README.md

 ```
 https://api.telegram.org/bot[###YOUR BOT HTTP API saved from the step 6###])/sendMessage?chat_id=-[###YOUR GROUP ID saved from the step 9###]&text=Hello+world&user=User&password=Password&to=12345678
 ```
-User,password and to are not needed.
+User, password and to are not needed.

 Update variables in telgramMsg() function.
 ```python